whole-tale/wt-design-docs/users_guide/environments.rst

 9. R Packages: ggplot2 and rcurl
 10. Python Packages: pyspark, pandas, matplotlib, scipy, seaborn, and scikit-learn

-The environment is based off of the all-spark-notebook, provided by Jupyter.
+This Environment is based off of the all-spark-notebook, provided by Jupyter.

 For more information and technical details, visit